T-Mose/AutomatedGrading/README.md

 3. **Main Class Detection**: The script automatically detects the main Java class in the student's code.
 4. **Timeout for Compilation**: A timeout mechanism is in place to prevent processes from running indefinitely.
 5. **GPT Analysis**: The script can generate feedback using GPT based on the student's code and the test results, offering constructive feedback.
+6. **Non-Participating Students**: Students can opt out of having their code sent to GPT analysis while still receiving grading feedback.
+7. **UV Dependency Management**: The project now uses `uv` for fast and reliable Python dependency management.

 ## Interpreting the Output